 - Mix all ingredients for seasonings and set aside.
 Press saute and when it says "hot", add cooking oil.
 Add the chopped shallots, garlic, and ginger in there and saute until fragrant, about 3 minutes

 - Add the pork followed by seasonings.
 Stir to mix everything.
 Pour in the liquid from soaking the mushrooms and top up with water if necessary, just enough to barely cover the pork.
+Scrape the bottom of the pot to make sure nothing gets stuck.
 Add hard-boiled eggs.
 Turn off saute mode

 - Close the lid.
 Press "pressure cooker" and make sure it's on "high pressure".
 Set the timer to 30 minutes.
 Turn the steam release valve to "sealing".
 It will take about 10 minutes or maybe less to pressurize